tejassavaliya/ai-dataflow-architect/README.md

-# AI – Data Flow Architect
+# AI Data Flow Architect

-A React + TypeScript + Tailwind app that turns natural‑language data flow prompts into an interactive canvas.
+A React + TypeScript + Tailwind app that turns natural language data flow prompts into an interactive canvas.
 Gemini (via Genkit) powers clarifying questions in the chat to build production-ready data pipelines.

+## About This Application

+AI Data Flow Architect is an intelligent visual pipeline builder that bridges the gap between business requirements and technical implementation.
+Instead of manually creating complex data flow diagrams, users can simply describe their data processing needs in plain English, and the AI will generate interactive, configurable pipeline visualizations.

+### Key Capabilities

+**🧠 Intelligent Pipeline Generation**: Describe your data flow requirements conversationally - "I need to sync Shopify orders to Snowflake and send email notifications" - and watch as the AI creates a complete visual pipeline with all necessary components.

+**💬 Interactive AI Assistant**: The built-in chat interface doesn't just generate pipelines; it asks clarifying questions to ensure accuracy, suggests optimizations, and helps refine your data architecture in real-time.

+**🎨 Visual Pipeline Editor**: Each generated pipeline appears on an interactive canvas where you can drag, connect, and configure nodes.
+The visual representation makes complex data flows easy to understand and modify.

+**⚙️ Dynamic Configuration**: Every pipeline component comes with a contextual properties panel, allowing you to configure API endpoints, transformation rules, scheduling, and other technical details without writing code.

+**🔄 Production-Ready Output**: The generated pipelines aren't just diagrams - they represent real, implementable data architectures with proper error handling, monitoring, and scalability considerations.

 > **Stack**: React 18, TypeScript, Tailwind CSS, React Router, Zustand, ReactFlow, Lucide Icons
 > **AI**: Google Gemini 1.5 Flash via Genkit, exposed with a Netlify Function